-However, this won't stop automated attacks from trying out usernames and passwords anyway, which is generally annoying.
+However, this won't stop automated attacks from trying out dozens of usernames and passwords anyway, which is generally annoying.
 Thus, the approach to hide the SSH port, which by default is 22.
 One solution some people do is moving SSH to a non-standard port.
 Basically, some random number that won't conflict with anything else.

 Another interesting trick is to not immediately expose the SSH port, but only when a client is saying "Open Sesame".
 Jokes aside, that's roughly what port knocking allows us to do.
 There are many variants on port knocking and many programs that implement it.
 The following tutorial will use knockd as port-knocking server.